adjust/api-client-r/README.md

     > library(adjust)

+### Setup

 You're requered to enter your Adjust `user_token` for authentication that will be used over the entire R session.
 Here you could optionally give an `app_token` too, in case you plan to focus on one app.
 Alternatively, an `app_token` could be given with every request.

     > adjust.setup(user.token='aYSsuEVhAMDQDyZ8kj2K', app.token='abcdefg')

+You can also set multiple apps up.

+    > adjust.setup(user.token='aYSsuEVhAMDQDyZ8kj2K', app.tokens=c('abcdefg', 'gfedcba'))

+Note that if `app.tokens` variable has been set, it'll take precedence over `app.token` for API calls that support multiple apps, such as deliverables.

+### Statistics API calls

 Now you're fully setup to start requesting some data from the Adjust API.
 You can start with the simplest query: